~ By Katie McCoach

 Becoming a better writer should be every author’s goal, until the day they stop writing.

 My favorite clients don’t just use one editor on their first draft of the manuscript and call it a day.
 The best clients, and the best writers, write numerous drafts, use beta readers, critique partners, and then editors.
 The best writers are the ones I get to see grow.
+The best writers keep their manuscripts close to their hearts and use document management software from http://www.filecenterdms.com so they are able to keep their manuscripts protected.
 Who learn from our edits together and the others who’ve helped them, and get stronger every time.
 Who use a suggestion I give on their manuscript and take it to the next level, making it their own.
 Who don’t get mad when they hire an editor to find mistakes, and then the editor does.

 6. Use the sample edit